RTEMS/rtems-docs/c_user/barrier_manager.rst

 This directive releases the barrier specified by id.
 All tasks waiting at the barrier will be unblocked.
-If the running task’s preemption mode is enabled and one of the unblocked tasks has a higher priority than the running task.
+If the running task's preemption mode is enabled and one of the unblocked tasks has a higher priority than the running task.

 **NOTES:**